What to Expect: HIV Testing

 - Have you had sex with someone whose sexual history you don’t know?

 If you answer yes to any of these questions, you should get tested at least once every year.
-However, if you’re a sexually active gay or bisexual man, it’s a good idea to get tested more frequently—for example, every three to six months.
+However, if you’re a sexually active gay, bisexual and/or man who has sex with men, it’s a good idea to get tested more frequently—for example, every three to six months.

 It’s important to note that no HIV test can detect the virus immediately after infection.
-If you think you have been exposed to HIV in the last 72 hours, talk to your doctor or healthcare provider right away about PEP (post-exposure prophylaxis).
+If you think you have been exposed to HIV in the last 72 hours, talk to your health care provider right away about PEP (post-exposure prophylaxis).

-Since an HIV test requires a blood sample, you must visit your healthcare provider in person.
-Contact your healthcare provider’s office or local health clinic directly to make an appointment.
+Since an HIV test requires a blood sample, you must visit your health care provider in person.
+Contact your provider’s office or local health clinic directly to make an appointment.
+Health care providers don’t always recommend screening for older patients, but you know your sexual activity best.
+It’s important to get tested and know your status.

-Need help finding a healthcare provider?
+Need help finding a provider?
 Search for health clinics near you.

 Most health insurance plans cover HIV testing without a co-pay, so check with your health insurer to learn more.
 If you don’t have health insurance, some clinics and testing sites may offer free testing.